batstateu-is/2025-BatstateU-IS/README.md

 ### 1.3.
 Mechanical Design

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The structure of our self-driving robot is made mostly out of PLA Filament that were 3D-printed based on the teams own preference, with a combination of LEGO® Technic™ elements.
+The mechanical design, as shown resembles the well-known and traditional vehicle used by commuters in the Philippines on a daily basis, which is the Jeepney.
+Aside from being just a vehicle, it's also the country's identity, serving a huge part in preserving the essential traditions and culture of the Philippines.
+The reason behind using this as our inspiration lies in our triumph in the national stage, which brought to us the opportunity to represent the Philippines in the global stage.
+Additionally, this vehicle also holds an immense value to our heart as it plays a big part in our journey; the vehicle that drove us back and forth from our home to our training grounds.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The structure of our self-driving robot is made mostly out of LEGO® Technic™ elements, with a combination of 3D-printed materials.
-Drawing from last year’s experience — where the robot is constructed using only LEGO® Technic™ materials — we have learned that it is essential to integrate engineering factors, with creativity and originality in mind.
-Therefore, for this year’s competition, our team has developed various 3D-printed components that made our self-driving robot unique and innovative.
-For instance, from a camera case made out of LEGO, we have designed a 3D-printed case that incorporated a slide-lock mechanism, which offers something new, but still efficient, functional, and reliable for our team’s robot.
-Further explanation about this case is discussed at Chapter 5: Engineering Factor, 5.1.
-3D-Printed Camera Case.
+Consequetly, drawing from last year’s experience — where the robot is constructed using only LEGO® Technic™ materials — we have learned that it is essential to integrate engineering factors, with creativity and originality in mind.
+Therefore, for this year’s competition, our team has developed various 3D-printed components aside from the chassis that made our self-driving robot unique and innovative.
+For instance, from a camera and sensor case made out of LEGO, we have designed a 3D-printed case that incorporated slide-lock mechanism, which offers something new, but still efficient, functional, and reliable for our team’s robot.
+Further explanation about these are discussed at Chapter 5: Engineering Factor.

 | ![Figure 3.1](./docu-photos/rChassisLeft.png) | ![Figure 3.2](./docu-photos/rChassisRight.png) |
 |:---------------------:|:---------------------:|
 | Figure 3.1 <br> Robot Chassis <br> Left Side View | Figure 3.2 <br> Robot Chassis with Electrical Components <br> Left Side View |

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Additionally, the length of the robot is built to be longer, given that while the length of the robot increases, the larger the space will be intended for the parking area.
-We have utilized two different materials for the robot: the LEGO Wheel 75 mm x 17mm with Motorcycle Tire 94.2 mm x 20 mm and Technic™ White Wheels with a diameter of 43 mm, which handles the driving and steering mechanism, respectively.
+We have utilized two different materials for the robot's wheels: the LEGO Wheel 75 mm x 17mm with Motorcycle Tire 94.2 mm x 20 mm and Technic™ White Wheels with a diameter of 43 mm, which handles the driving and steering mechanism, respectively.
 The large wheels were used for the rear-wheel drive system since a larger wheel possesses a larger circumference, and thus, having the ability to travel longer distances per rotation.
 It also increases the maximum speed limit a robot can travel per unit of time.
 Consequently, smaller wheels were utilized for the steering mechanism since they have a smaller turning radius, which makes it easier for the robot to handle tight turns in navigating obstacles, corners, and small spaces.
 Moreover, larger wheels cannot be used at the front part of the robot as these can block the view of the distance sensor, disabling the sensor to detect objects properly and accurately.
 The Technic™ White Wheels also offer more precision and finer control, preventing slips that makes the robot’s movement smooth and quick.

 <center>